Mrunbearable/Year11SEAsssementTask1/PROJECT_DEVELOPMENT.md

 ### Fourth commit (31/03/2025)
 ---
 I felt that i need to create more functions so the end-user had more flexibilty while running the UI.
 Two more functions were created, Description, displaying a brief description of the genre, popularity and followers of the artist and Images, dislpaying the images of the Artist in different sizes.
 The Spofity Api didn't provide a description for the artist so i took subheading to create a description for the Artist.
 I also Made a start on the UI of the Terminal.
-My UI used "While" and "IF" to display the info in the terminal and create a function which would ask the user if they wanted to learn more about the artist
+My UI used "While" and "IF" to display the info in the terminal and create a function which would ask the user if they wanted to learn more about the artist.

 ### Fifth commit (01/04/2025)
 ---
 I felt like i had the potential to make a GUi and not be basic, so i did research and found out tkinter was the easiest application to make and GUI.
 I had to change each functions "IF" statement to "DEF" function so it could be layout in the GUI. i also create custom Fonts and used colours to customised my API to match Spotify.
 During this stage, i encountered a lot of problems with the display in the GUI, including buttons not showing up an the code crashing during the run-time.
-I Create a Button for Exiting and the GUI was finished by the end of the Day
+I Create a Button for Exiting and the GUI was finished by the end of the Day.

 ### Six commit (02/04/2025)
 ---
 After finsihing my GUI, i decided to do testing and debugging to find any errors which came up.
 I did a lot of customised and orgranised my code so it was legible.
 I also start to work on the comments on my GUI but decided i would do it later.
-I would start to redo my theory from here
+I would start to redo my theory from here.

 ### Seven commit(08/04/2025)
 ---
 It is almost the due date of the assessment so i did some last minute check up. i add a help function which would display options for trying to reslove issues which may encounter while running the GUI.
-I also move the help button and exit button to the left side of the screen. i finish writing the comments and docstrings for the GUI
+I also move the help button and exit button to the left side of the screen. i finish writing the comments and docstrings for the GUI.

 ## Peer Evaluation
 ---
 ### Chris
 Stephan's GUI had multiple features so that when you type in the artist name wrong it gives similier artist names.
 However the GUI screen could be further improved so that it won't be an eye sore to the users.
 The API that he used is unique as other people would not have thought of using it.

 ### Barry
 Stephan's program works great, and looks visually appealing.
 It efficiently runs and functions as it's supposed to.
-Very useful in finding artists 10/10 would recommend
+Very useful in finding artists 10/10 would recommend.

 ## Maintenance
 ---
 My API wouldn't require much maintenance as Spotify has its own maintenance team but their would still be maintenance in my own GUI.
 If The Spotify API were to change overtime, i would occassionally check in with the https://developer.spotify.com/ webpage to ajdust my GUI with any issues.
 This is to ensure that my GUI is working effiently and perfectly, If the programs released new verison, i would ensure that all my functions and libraries were updated and worked.
 This is to ensure that the program doesn't crash when it is updated.
 If i found a bug in my GUI after deployment, i would announce that the GUI is under maintence and do some further research and debugging into why the program isn't running as intended.
 I would maintain clear documentation and ensure the program remains easy to update in the future by storing older version of the program and making it evident each time something is edited.
 ## Final Evaluation
 ---
 I felt very proud and confident on how i work through this assessment task.
 I have created a Gui with many functions with its main goal to provide information for its end users.
 In relation to the waterfall approach, i took more of a river approach, doing one section then another section and redoing another section but towards the end i started doing the waterfall approach.
 Linking back to it functional and non functional requirements, i felt like the GUI achieved most of these requirements, but didn't address gaining feedback from end-users and accessibilty options for the disabled I felt like my time management for this assessment for this assessment task was oustanding as i didn't have to rush my work and felt like my work had potential.
 The only time my time managment was horrible was when i couldn't find an API which would work which left me far behind the class, right before i realised i didn't have much time.
 I had completed the theory and pratical of this assessment to the best of my potential, trying my hardest.
 Some problems i faced with my API was being able to generate a visual image inside the GUI and restricting the ability to write in the result box.
 I feel like my data dictionary and functional and non-functional specifications could be better but i am glad to have created such a program.
 This program has the potential to have on-going updates and improvements so that end-users can have a more enjoyable experience.
-At the same time this could lead to more threats and bugs but the GUI will be improved for the greater good of end-users
+At the same time this could lead to more threats and bugs but the GUI will be improved for the greater good of end-users.